-To add new component to translate, you need to create translation project first.
-The project is sort of shelf, in which real translations are folded.
-All components in same project share suggestions and dictionary, also the translations are automatically propagated through the all component in single project (unless disabled in component configuration).
+To add a new component to translate, you need to create a translation project first.
+The project is a sort of shelf, in which real translations are folded.
+All components in the same project share suggestions and the dictionary; also the translations are automatically propagated through all components in a single project (unless disabled in component configuration).

-The project has only few attributes giving translators information about project:
+The project has only a few attributes giving translators information about the project: